imedu-vr/hubs-docs/azure_hubs_ce_installation.md

 Note: some parts of this document are still under investigation, but you can use it to set up a working Hubs CE edition with persistent storage on Azure.

-* Test & finalize instructions for custom client
+* Test instructions for custom client

 * Add solution for data migration from Hubs Cloud